ietf-wg-acme/acme-caa/draft-ietf-acme-caa.md

 CAs which implement this specification SHOULD make available documentation indicating as such, including explicit statements as to which parameters are supported.
-Domains configuring CAA records for a CA MUST NOT assume that the restrictions implied by the "account-uri" and "validation-methods" parameters are effective in the absence of explicit indication as such from that CA.
+Domains configuring CAA records for a CA MUST NOT assume that the restrictions implied by the "accounturi" and "validationmethods" parameters are effective in the absence of explicit indication as such from that CA.

-CAs SHOULD also document whether they implement DNSSEC validation for DNS lookups done for validation purposes, as this affects the security of the "account-uri" and "validation-methods" parameters.
+CAs SHOULD also document whether they implement DNSSEC validation for DNS lookups done for validation purposes, as this affects the security of the "accounturi" and "validationmethods" parameters.

 Mandatory Consistency in CA Recognition
 ---------------------------------------

-A CA MUST ensure that its support for the "account-uri" and "validation-methods" parameters is fully consistent for a given domain name which a CA recognises as identifying itself in a CAA "issue" or "issuewild" property.
+A CA MUST ensure that its support for the "accounturi" and "validationmethods" parameters is fully consistent for a given domain name which a CA recognises as identifying itself in a CAA "issue" or "issuewild" property.
 If a CA has multiple issuance systems (for example, an ACME-based issuance system and a